 - Changes in the credit quality of the borrower or instrument, reflected in changes in internal or external risk ratings.
-The Credit Union's risk rating process assigns a score to each commercial and agriculture loan based on industry standards as outlined by the Deposit Insurance Corporation of Ontario ("DICO").
+The Credit Union's risk rating process assigns a score to each commercial loan based on industry standards as outlined by the Financial Services Regulatory Authority of Ontario ("FSRA").
 Residential mortgages and personal loans are assigned a risk rating collectively by product type and security.
 All commercial and revolving residential mortgages/personal loans are reviewed annually and their risk ratings updated accordingly; - Changes in forward-looking macroeconomic conditions.
 Management utilizes statistically significant provincial data for unemployment rates and real estate rates and national data for real GDP, household debt levels and government of Canada 3-month bond rates; - Changes in scenario design and the weights assigned to each scenario; and - Migration between stages, which can be triggered by changes to any of the above inputs.